imandra-ai/imandra-docs/notebooks-src/Introduction.md

 There are two (primary) ways to integrate Imandra with your LLMs:

-1. "Raw" use of Imandra Core (we're working on a Python API interface to make this very easy to get up and running.
-Should be released soon!) where the LLM is trained to translate problems/questions into IML and query Imandra for answers.
+1. Direct use of Imandra Core - where the LLM is trained to translate problems/questions into IML and query Imandra for answers.
+This can be done via Imandra's HTTP, Python or OCaml APIs.
+Coming soon!
 2. Use of "Reasoning Skills" - these are special Imandra modules that are auto-generated from a reasoning skill model that you encode in Imandra.
 The generated code contains functions that make it very easy to build, inspect and reason about the model.

 With option 1, you write more example data to teach your LLM how to translate problems into Imandra with minimal modifications on the Imandra side.
 Option 2 is the opposite - you create the IML scaffolding on the Imandra side with minimal data training for the LLM.

 ![Imandra LLM Integrations](https://storage.googleapis.com/imandra-notebook-assets/imandra-integrations.svg)

-We also have another type of "Reasoning Skills" - with Domain Specific Languages ("DSLs").
-This is a good option for really complex domains like reasoning about Financial Information eXchange ("FIX") specifications used to connect trading systems in finance.
-We work with corporations on creating new DSLs or domain-specific interfaces.
-For example, we're also working on SysML 2.0 modeling in Imandra.
+We also have another type of "Reasoning Skills":  the use of Domain Specific Languages ("DSLs").
+These can be a good option when reasoning about really complex domains, such as trading systems in finance.
+We currently leverage a DSL called Imandra Protocol Language ("IPL") for describing and reasoning about Financial Information eXchange ("FIX") specifications.
+We also work with corporations to create new DSLs or domain-specific interfaces.
+For example, we're currently working on teaching Imandra about SysML 2.0 models.
 Please reach out to [contact@imandra.ai](mailto:contact@imandra.ai "Contact us") if you think this integration could be relevant in your domain.

 ## Discovering specifications

-Another special feature of Imandra is "Discover" - it **generates** code from data that logically describes the observations.
+Another special feature of Imandra is "Discover" - it **generates** code from data that logically describes the transactional data it observes.
 This has many important applications ranging from ensuring third party applications are conforming with their interfaces to cyber security.

 Here's a quick example where modules `A` and `B` represent different APIs: